 AEEE 2021 Exam Pattern:

-The JMI 2021 entrance exam pattern is such that candidates need to attempt 100 questions in 2 hr 30 min.
+The AEEE 2021 entrance exam pattern is such that candidates need to attempt 60 questions in 1 hr 30 min.
 The question paper will contain objective/multiple-choice questions (MCQs) and no subjective questions.
 Candidates are also advised to be careful while answering the questions are there will be negative marking for every question answered wrongly.
-Students can appear the exam in both pen and paper mode or online mode i.e computer-based exam.
+Students can appear the exam in both online mode with Remote Proctoring and computer-based exam.

 |Mode of exam||